CentralLaserFacility/ADPixci/README.md

 ### Architecture
 The high level architecture of this driver is shown in the below diagram. \
-*Note: this does not show all methods and parameters.*
+*Note: this does not show all methods and attributes.*

 The abstract class ADPixci inherits from the base areaDetector driver and provides generic code for using PIXCI&reg; frame grabbers with areaDetector. \
 ADRaptorEagleXV inherits from ADPixci, providing camera specific code and serial commands.